When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Using an Electric Bike for Commuting

-Cycling infrastructure has been vastly improved in a lot of European towns and cities, as local governments try to encourage more people away from cars and onto more environmentally forms of transport.
+Cycling infrastructure has been vastly improved in a lot of European towns and cities, as local governments try to encourage more people away from cars and onto more environmental forms of transport.

 The saving on fuel and other expenses itself can justify the cost of an electric bike.
 I remember I built an e-bike for a customer a few years back, and he calculated that it paid for itself within 6 months!

 But what about the weather?
-I here you say.
-Well, I’ve ridden in excess of 10’000 miles in the last two and a half years (in the UK) in all the seasons, and modern cycling gear does the job of keeping the elements at bay.
+I hear you say.
+Well, I’ve ridden more than 10’000 miles in the last two and a half years (in the UK) in all seasons, and modern cycling gear does the job of keeping the elements at bay.
 Read my article on the 9 best tips for riding an e-bike in winter.

 Can kids use electric bikes?

 More and more manufacturers are selling child-specific electric bikes.
-Unfortunately children live much more sedentary lifestyles nowadays but electric bikes are great fun and are proving to be a good motivational tool to get them away from their smartphones and computer and outside, getting fresh air and exercise.
-Read my article on the best electric bikes for kids and the benefits.
+Unfortunately, children live much more sedentary lifestyles nowadays but electric bikes are great fun and are proving to be a good motivational tool to get them away from their smartphones and computer and outside, getting fresh air and exercise.
+Read my article on the best electric bikes for kids and their benefits.

-If you’re new to the world of e-bikes, it can be a bit overwhelming with all the choice currently available.
-Types of electric bike cover the full spectrum of bicycle styles, ranging from road bikes through to mountain bikes and recumbent bikes.
+If you’re new to the world of e-bikes, it can be a bit overwhelming with all the choices currently available.
+Types of electric bikes cover the full spectrum of bicycle styles, ranging from road bikes to mountain bikes and recumbent bikes.

-To add to the confusion, the are sub-categories within each type of e-bike, for example – A hybrid bike used to traditionally be a mixture of mountain bike and road bike, but now you have trekking hybrids, urban hybrids, sport hybrids, and so on..
+To add to the confusion, the are sub-categories within each type of e-bike, for example – A hybrid bike used to traditionally be a mixture of a mountain bike and road bike, but now you have trekking hybrids, urban hybrids, sport hybrids, and so on.

 Another consideration is the type of frame you need.
-If you have problems getting your leg over a standard bicycle frame, may want to consider a step-thru (or easy-entry) electric bike.
-These styles of bike have a beefed-up downtube and no top-tube, making getting on and off the bike easy.
+If you have problems getting your leg over a standard bicycle frame, may want to consider a step-through (or low-step) electric bike.
+These styles of bikes have a beefed-up downtube and no top tube, making getting on and off the bike easy.